Ramprasad Sen: Sadhana and poetry

 After returning to his village, Ramprasad spent most of his time in sadhana, meditation, and prayer.
 Traditional accounts tell of several esoteric sadhanas that he performed, including standing neck-deep in the river Ganges, singing songs to Kali.
 Ramprasad would regularly practice his sadhana in a panchavati: a grove with five trees—banyan, bael, amalaki, ashoka, and peepul—all regarded as holy in Tantric tradition.
 He would reportedly spend hours meditating on a panchamundi asana (an altar inside which are interred five skulls–that of a snake, frog, rabbit, fox, and man).
 According to popular stories he had a vision of Kali in her form of Adyashakti Mahamaya.

-Raja Krishnachandra of Nadia, a landlord under Nawab Sirajuddaula of Bengal, heard Ramprasad's hymns.
+Raja Krishnachandra of Nadia, heard Ramprasad's hymns.
 Being an ardent devotee of Kali, he appointed Ramprasad as his court poet.
 Ramprasad rarely attended the Maharaja's court and would spend his time in sadhana and worship of Kali instead.
 Krishna Chandra became Ramprasad's benefactor, giving him 100 acre of tax free land.
 Ramprasad, in return, dedicated his book Vidyasundar ("Beautiful Knowledge") to the Maharaja.
 Krishna Chandra also gave Ramprasad the title Kaviranjana ("Entertainer of poets").
 During the Maharaja's last years, Ramprasad stayed beside him, singing hymns to Kali.
-Ramprasad's mysticism was recognized by sufis and Nawab Sirajuddaula.
-Ramprasad is said to have visited the court of the Nawab at the Nawab's fervent request.

-Sister Nivedita's book Kali the Mother accounts for an encounter of Ramprasad with Nawab Sirajuddaula, who was traveling in a barge and came across Ramprasad, singing on a shore.
-Fascinated by his music, the young Nawab welcomed him aboard and asked him to sing.
-Ramprasad was hesitant as he did not know any other song than the Shyama Sangeet, so the Nawab asked him to sing the songs dedicated to his Mother.